- Miss P Jones (Subject Leader, Mathematics)

 - Ms C Evans (Mathematics Teacher)

-- Ms L Mannings ( Mathematics and Drama Teacher)
+- Ms L Mannings (Head of Campion House, Mathematics and Drama Teacher)

 - Ms A Medina ( Mathematics Teacher)